gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task7.md

 ````

-is the script showing how to use API function [ChangeObjectJoint](virtualgrasp_unityapi.1.0.0.html#changeobjectjoint) and [RecoverObjectJoint](virtualgrasp_unityapi.1.0.0.html#recoverobjectjoint) to attach and unattach the cap on to the bottle.
+is the script showing how to use API function [ChangeObjectJoint](virtualgrasp_unityapi.1.0.0.html#changeobjectjoint) and [RecoverObjectJoint](virtualgrasp_unityapi.1.0.0.html#recoverobjectjoint) to attach and unattach wrenches from each other to form a chain.